MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Disable-and-Enable-a-System-Center-Operations-Manager-Connector.md

 -   For information about how to use Windows PowerShell to start a Service Manager connector, see [Start\-SCSMConnector](http://go.microsoft.com/fwlink/p/?LinkId=225378).

--   For information about how to use Windows PowerShell to retrieve connectors that are defined in [!INCLUDE[smshort](../../includes/smshort_md.md)] and view their status, see [Get\-SCSMConnector](http://go.microsoft.com/fwlink/p/?LinkId=225320).
+-   For information about how to use Windows PowerShell to retrieve connectors that are defined in Service Manager and view their status, see [Get\-SCSMConnector](http://go.microsoft.com/fwlink/p/?LinkId=225320).

--   For information about how to use Windows PowerShell to update the properties of a [!INCLUDE[smshort](../../includes/smshort_md.md)] connector, see [Update\-SCSMConnector](http://go.microsoft.com/fwlink/p/?LinkID=225382).
+-   For information about how to use Windows PowerShell to update the properties of a Service Manager connector, see [Update\-SCSMConnector](http://go.microsoft.com/fwlink/p/?LinkID=225382).